xdxdhh/mandelbrot_cpp/readme.md

     }
 ```

-Every thread draws 1/8 of the picture, for example 6th thread:
+Every thread draws 1/8 of the picture, for example the 6th thread:
 ![](Images/mand6.png)